 4. Move the thermostat

 If the thermostat for your air conditioner is in a warm location, then the air conditioner will kick in a lot more frequently.
-Talk to Quick Air technicians as we are licensed and experienced in air conditioner maintenance, service and installation.
-We will be able to help you find the best position for your air conditioner's thermostat.
 Basically; keep it out of the sun!
 If your thermostat is close to a window, then close the blinds.
 It will keep the room a bit cooler, which means your thermostat won't need to work as hard.
+Talk to Quick Air technicians if you need help as we are licensed and experienced in air conditioner maintenance, service and installation.
+We will be able to help you find the best position for your air conditioner's thermostat.
+Call us on 1300 730 896.

 If you put these tips into practice, then there is a strong chance you will save a considerable sum of cash on your air conditioning bill this summer.